diogobaltazar/demos/theory-of-computation/computing-machinery-and-intelligence.turing-allan.md

 + (C) interrogator trying to understand who's the woman: (A) or (B)
 + replace (A) with a digital computer

-MAchine :=
+Machine :=
 + digital computer
-+ carry operations as a human comptuer (follow fixed rules and these alone)
++ carry operations as a human computer (follow fixed rules and these alone)
 + composed of:
     + store
         + finite/infinite (theoretical)